nephirim/blackfury/docs/api/proto-docs.md

 <a name="quicksilver.participationrewards.v1.DistributionProportions"></a>

 ### DistributionProportions
-DistributionProportions defines the proportions of minted QCK that is to be allocated as participation rewards.
+DistributionProportions defines the proportions of minted FURY that is to be allocated as participation rewards.